steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 Using the sql context, we can create dynamic queryables which can be filtered by MedallionOData:

 <pre>
-var products = // read in products 1, 2, 3 using EF
-var pivotQuery = string.Format(@"(
+// dynamically construct the pivoted query from above var products = // read in products 1, 2, 3 using EF var pivotQuery = string.Format(@"(
 		SELECT c.name AS customer